Hraesvel/HBNB_Airbnb/README.md

-# Holberton School Airbnb Clone
+# The Holberton School Airbnb Clone project

-This Repo is a collection of all the iterations of the Airbnb clone project we had to create over 6+ months.
-Version 4 is the actual last project before the deployment step.
+This Repo is a collection of all the iterations of the Airbnb clone project we had to create over six months.
+Version 4 is the actual last coding project before the deployment step.

-# Projects :building_construction:
+# Projects :building_constructio

 ## [v1: Models, File system and Static pages](https://github.com/Ostoyae/AirBnB_clone)